wp-plugins/wordpress-social-login/readme.txt

 * add Widget display on advanced settings
 * RIP Gowalla
 * WordPress Social Login is now licenced under The MIT License only (should be GPL compatible)

-= 1.2.3 =

-* Update Hybridauth Library to 2.1.1-dev (fix fb login issue and others stuff)
-* remove PHP PECL OAuth extension conflict

-= 1.2.2 =

-* add Mail.ru, Yandex and Odnoklassniki
-* add more customization options
-* improve user guide
-* a bunch of fixes and small improvements

-= 1.1.9 =

-* some fixes and small improvements

-= 1.1.8 =

-* add goodreads

-= 1.1.7 =

-* Hotfixes some minor issuees
-* add Insights

-= 1.1.6 =

-* Add gowalla, last.fm and tumblr
-* Add a new icon set
-* Add devlepement mode
-* Update hybridauth to 2.0.10

-= 1.1.5 =

-* Import users avatars
-* Fix an issue with unique emails.
-* Others small fixes

-= 1.1.4 =

-* A numbers of bug fixes and improvments

-= 1.1.3 =

-* Fix a bug with hybridauth settings

-= 1.1.1 =

-* Fix a bug when displaying not enbaled provider on the login form

-= 1.1.0 =

-* Initial release.